 The County currently maintains 385 centerline miles of highways and 400 bridges.
-The 2021 Budget provides \$3.3 million for roadwork, although only approximately \$700,000 of that will be local share.
+The 2021 Budget provides \$3.3 million for roadwork, \$300,000 of which is County share, plus \$700,000 for surface treatment and repair.
 An additional \$4 million is earmarked for work on six bridges Countywide.
 County share on that work will be \$873,000.

-It should be noted that if State aid cuts do not materialize, I will recommend allocating \$3 million from our Contingency Fund to undertake further roadwork.
+It should be noted that if State aid cuts do not materialize, the County Manager will recommend allocating \$3 million from our Contingency Fund to undertake further roadwork.